vitali-fedulov/hyper/README.md

-# Hashing float vectors in N-dimensions
+# Hashing N-dimensional float vectors

 Search nearest neighbour vectors in n-dimensional space with hashes.
 There are no dependencies in this package.